-No Participant or any of its Authorized Persons or Users or Account Managers shall knowingly:
+No Participant or any of its Authorized Representatives, Authorized Users or Account Managers shall knowingly:

-- (i) use CMSEF to engage in any fraudulent acts or schemes to defraud or mislead other Participants or CMSEF; - (ii) withhold Customer orders; - (iii) engage in fraudulent trading of any form; or - (iv) engage in an attempt to manipulate the market in any form.
+- use CMSEF to engage in any fraudulent acts or schemes to defraud or mislead other Participants or CMSEF; - (ii) withhold Customer orders; - (iii) engage in fraudulent trading of any form; or - (iv) engage in an attempt to manipulate the market in any form.

-Misstatements by Participants and their Authorized Representatives and Authorized Users shall be grounds for termination of CMSEF access and privileges.
+Misstatements by Participants and their Authorized Representatives, Authorized Users or Account Managers shall be grounds for termination of CMSEF access and privileges.